Diploma of Counselling

 The course is underpinned by a Christian worldview that understands humans as created in the image of God.
 Thus, relational at the core of their being and intrinsically valuable.
 Students will learn a holistic counselling framework that reflects on the client’s history and current circumstances and on all core aspects of human functioning: relational, physical, emotional, volitional, rational, and spiritual.

-All applicants who endeavour to submit an application must meet the general admission requirements.
+All applicants who endeavour to apply must meet the general admission requirements.

-All domestic candidates must be Christian and 17 years old or older.
+• All domestic candidates must be 17 years old or older.

 Applicants must confess their faith in Christ under the PBC Statement of Faith, be involved regularly in a local church, demonstrate a desire to be involved in church ministry, demonstrate the physical and psychological capacity for studying in a tertiary institution, agree to abide by PBC policies and procedures and agree to abide by the Student Code of Conduct.